Soumili444/bitcoin-sentiment-trader-analysis/README.md

 ## 🚀 How to Run

-1. Open the `assignment.ipynb` notebook using Jupyter or Google Colab
+1. Open the `dataanalysis.ipynb` notebook using Jupyter or Google Colab
 2. Download `historical_data.csv` from the [Google Drive link](https://drive.google.com/file/d/1i7sus29XTnRGE-3TUzMNlxh3Chc8u0qm/view?usp=drive_link)
 3. Place both `.csv` files in the same directory as the notebook
 4. Run the cells to view the full analysis